david-yu/vagrant-centos/README.md

 #### Final Disk Config
 ![Final Disk Config](images/centos-disk-final.png?raw=true)

-In Virtual Box you may manually create a new disk and attach it to the vm.
-When you run 'fdisk -l' you should be able to see the disks that are available to you:
+After creating the disk, when you run 'fdisk -l' you should be able to see the disks that are available to you.

 ```
 [vagrant@centos-node ~]$ sudo su -